tastytea/mastodon-cpp/README.md

-**mastodon-cpp** is a CPP wrapper for the Mastodon API.
+**mastodon-cpp** is a C++ wrapper for the Mastodon API.
 The aim is to be as simple as possible.
 The library takes care of the network stuff.
 You submit a query and get the raw JSON.
-All versions below 1.0.0 (SOVERSION 0) are considered insecure, unstable and can change drastically any time.
+All versions below 1.0.0 (SOVERSION 0) are considered insecure, unstable and can change any time.

 # Install
 ## Dependencies